-The Real Estate total expected return is a combination of U.S. Direct Real Estate (unlevered) and U.S. Value-Added Real Estate
+\The real estate total expected return is a combination of U.S. Direct Real Estate (unleveraged) and U.S. Value Added Real Estate (unleveraged).

-Discount Rate

-A single discount rate of 7.50% was used to measure the total pension liability as of June 30, 2016.
-The System had used an 8.00% discount rate at June 30, 2015.
-This single discount rate was based solely on the expected rate of return on pension plan investments of 7.50%.
-Based on the stated assumptions and the projection of cash flows, the pension plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Discount Rate-A single discount rate of 7.50% was used to measure the net OPEB asset as of June 30, 2017.
+This single discount rate was based solely on the expected rate of return on OPEB plan investments of 7.50%.
+Based on the stated assumptions and the projection of cash flows, the OPEB plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the net OPEB asset.
 The projection of cash flows used to determine this single discount rate assumed that plan member and employer contributions will be made at the current statutory levels and remain a level percentage of payrolls.
 The projection of cash flows also assumed that the State's contribution plus the matching contributions will remain a constant percent of projected member payroll based on the past five years of actual contributions.

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate

-The following presents the University's proportionate share of the net pension liability using the discount rate of 7.5%, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.5%) or 1 percentage-point higher (8.5%) than the current rate:
+Sensitivity of the Net OPEB Asset to Changes in the Discount Rate-The following presents net OPEB asset of the University calculated using the discount rate of 7.50%, as well as what the Plan's net OPEB asset would be if it were calculated using a discount rate that is 1-percentage point lower (6.50%) or 1-percentage-point higher (8.50%) than the current rate: